Multisite Extension User Guide

 This tutorial includes information on how to:

-1.1 Export with WordPress Multisite installation
+1.1 Export from a WordPress Multisite Network

-Once you’ve decided which sites to export, you can create an export archive as a file in your Backups directory, or you can save it to the cloud if you’re using a cloud extension:
+Once you’ve decided which sites to export(more on this later in the article), you can create an export archive as a file in your Backups directory, or you can save it to the cloud if you’re using a cloud extension:

-The import procedure begins by selecting the Import option from the All-in-One WP Migration plugin menu:
+The import procedure begins by selecting the “Import” option from the All-in-One WP Migration plugin menu

 2.1 Export a multisite network

+On the Export page, you can specify what you want to include in your export.
 Choose the “network (all sites)” option to export the entire network of subsites, as shown in the screenshot.
 The archive will then contain the entire network, including all of your subsites’ data.
 You can then choose where you want to export the site and begin the export process.

 2.2 Import a multisite network